didier-durand/AgentEvolver/docs/launcher.md

 # Launcher Usage Guide (`launcher.py`)

-This document explains the usage, arguments, and workflow of `launcher.py`, the main entry point for launching and managing experiments in the BeyondAgent project.
+This document explains the usage, arguments, and workflow of `launcher.py`, the main entry point for launching and managing experiments in the AgentEvolver project.

 ## Overview